Curriculum Overview - Subjects

 Art

 Children learn and develop specific knowledge and techniques for drawing, painting, printing, creating collage and modelling with clay.
 They study the work of famous artists to help inspire and inform their own artwork with visits to art galleries and experiencing workshops led by local artists.
-Children learn to critically evaluate their own work and that of others in order to learn and improve.
-All children take part in whole school national events such as The campaign for Drawing’s ‘Big Draw’ and The National Gallery’s ‘Take One Picture’.
-Children often have to opportunity to exhibit their work in the local community as well as at school showcase events.
+Children learn to critically evaluate their own work and that of others to learn and improve.
+All children take part in whole school events such as The Campaign for Drawing’s ‘Big Draw’.
+Children have the opportunity to exhibit their work in the local community as well as at school showcase events and the RA ‘young artist’s summer show.

 Design Technology

 In DT children are taught about the key processes involved in designing and making a product.
 They are taught the technical knowledge and understanding they need to design, make, and evaluate their work.
-A key part of the process at Woodman Sterne is using their evaluations for ongoing modifications and improvements.
+A key part of the process at Woodmansterne is using their evaluations for ongoing modifications and improvements.
 Children are taught how to use a range of tools and techniques as they progress throughout the school and to learn in a variety of contexts, including outdoors and during workshops.
-The school has a well-equipped technology room where children are taught how to prepare and cook and learn about nutrition.
-Our garden areas, Forest Schools sessions and extra-curricular activities provide opportunities for children to learn first hand about how food is grown and to understand where the food on their plates comes from.
+The school has a well-equipped technology room where children are taught how to use kitchen equipment to prepare and cook and learn about nutrition.
+Our garden areas, Forest Schools sessions, Chefs in Schools programme and extra-curricular activities provide opportunities for children to learn first-hand about how food is grown and to understand where the food on their plates comes from.

 Music

-Music has a long tradition at the school, and there are considerable opportunities for all children to develop their talents in all aspects of music including singing, composition and performance.
-Specialist peripatetic teachers from Musitrax teach whole class and specialist lessons.
-Every child is taught an orchestral instrument in Year 4 and 5.
-We have an exceptional choir who take part in singing festivals and perform at the annual O2 Young Voices concert.
+Music has a long tradition at the school, and there are considerable opportunities for all children to develop their musical knowledge and skills in all aspects of music including singing, composition and performance.
+All pupils from Nursery to Year 6 have lessons with a specialist music teacher and learn and apply subject specific vocabulary and knowledge which they build on each year.
+In KS2 every child learns an instrument: Year 3, recorder) Y4 strings with specialists from Lambeth Music Service, and Y5 ukulele and samba with Kinetico Bloco, Y6 learn music technology.
+There are many musical afterschool clubs and peripatetic lessons.
+We have an exceptional choir who take part in singing festivals in Lambeth and perform at The Festival Hall and the annual O2 Young Voices concert.

 Physical Education

-Physical Education here promotes an understanding of the importance of physical activity and healthy lifestyles.
-Children take part in a range of sports and physical activities, including team games, athletics, dance and gymnastics.
+Physical Education promotes an understanding of the importance of physical activity and healthy lifestyles.
+Children take part in a range of sports and physical activities, including invasion games, athletics, dance and gymnastics.
 There are indoor and outdoor environments for sessions and opportunities to be involved in after school clubs compete against other schools.
-We are fortunate to have a specialist PE teacher, who leads the curriculum, organisers sporting fixtures and teaches sessions throughout the school.
-Children also receive teaching from class teachers and coaches, and have swimming lessons at Streatham Leisure centre in Year 3.
-They learn to observe the conventions of fair play, honest competition and good sporting behaviour as individual participants, team members and spectators.
+Our specialist PE staff lead and teach PE lessons as well as class teachers and coaches.
+All children learn core knowledge and skills needed for specific sports, they also learn to observe the conventions of fair play, honest competition and good sporting behaviour as individual participants, team members and spectators.
+In Year 5 all pupils attend Cannons swimming pool in Merton for a block of swimming lessons, where all children make significant progress from their starting points.

 PSHE and RSE